-Foster carers are given preparatory (Skills to Foster and Introduction to Therapeutic Parenting training) and ongoing training in a range of subjects.
-Capstone SW expects all carers to complete a range of core and specialist training after approval.
-Some examples of our training programme include: Behaviour Management, Child Protection, Missing from Care, Safer Caring, Recording, First Aid.
-And GDPR.
-Capstone SW uses face to face training and access to a comprehensive online training facility.
+Foster Carers are given preparatory (Skills to Foster and Therapeutic Parenting training) and ongoing training in a range of subjects.
+Capstone North expects all carers to complete a range of core and specialist training as post recruitment.
+Some examples of our training programme includes ;Behaviour Management, Therapeutic Fostering, Missing from Care, Radicalisation, CSE, Safer Caring, Recording, First Aid.
+Capstone North uses face to face training and a comprehensive online training facility.

-Fostering fees and allowances
+Fostering allowance /fees

-Capstone SW operates to the Framework Contract for Independent Fostering Agencies.
+Capstone North operates to the Framework Contract for Independent Fostering agencies.
 This ensures fees are transparent and inclusive.
-Capstone SW's fee schedule incorporates discounts for long-term and sibling placements.
+Capstone North fee schedule incorporates discounts for long-term and sibling placements.

-Any additional services required in order to meet a child's or young person's individual needs and circumstances, over and above those outlined in a contract, are negotiated and agreed with the responsible local authority at the point of placement or at subsequent reviews.
-This could include specialised equipment for a child with disabilities and other exceptional or major expenses, as well as on-going therapeutic input from one of the professionals working within or commissioned by the agency.
+Any additional services required in order to meet a child's or young person's particular needs and circumstances, over and above those outlined in a contract, are negotiated and agreed with the responsible local authority at the point of placement or at subsequent reviews.
+This could include specialised equipment for a child with disabilities and other exceptional or major expenses as well as on-going therapeutic input from one of the professionals working within or commissioned by the agency.

 The fee structure is re-assessed annually.
-The financial remuneration offered to the agency foster carers reflects the demands of the task and quality of service carers are expected to offer.
-Out of their allowance, foster carers are expected to meet the routine day to day cost of looking after a child.
-Further details are available on request.
+The financial remuneration offered to the agency Foster Carers reflects the demands of the task and quality of service carers are expected to offer.
+Out of their allowance, Foster Carers are expected to meet the routine day to day cost of looking after a child.
+Further details are available on request and are included within the Foster Carer Agreement.

-Foster Carers' insurance is provided by an insurance company.
-Premiums are paid by the agency, although foster carers are required to have their own household building/contents insurance and are advised that they should make their insurance holders aware that they are fostering to ensure they are appropriately covered.
+Foster Carer's insurance is provided by an insurance company.
+Premiums are paid by the agency although Foster Carers are required to have their own household building/contents insurance and are advised that they should make their insurance providers aware that they are fostering to ensure they are appropriately covered.